estelle-rcr/templates/user_stories.md

 * As a user, I can backup my entire hard drive.

 ## Acceptance Criteria
-Predefined requirements that must be met to mark a user story complete:
+Describe what you want to happen with as much details as possible:
-* Acceptance criteria should be testable.
+* it should be testable.
-* Criteria should be clear and concise
+* it should be clear and concise
-* Acceptance criteria should provide user perspective
+* it should provide user perspective

 ## Associated Mechanisms